Vertex distortion of lattice knots: Torus Knot Verification

-In order to verify that these knots are torus knots, we will generate a scalable toroidal polyhedron that $T_{p,p+1}$ can be embedding into.
+In order to verify that these knots are torus knots, we will generate a scalable toroidal polyhedron that $\mathcal{K}_p$ can be embedding into.

+We will first show that, excluding the final $y^+$- and final $z^-$-stick, each stick type is coplanar.

+This was verified for the remaining $y^+$- and $z^-$-sticks in pursuit of proving our closed curve $\mathcal{K}_p$ has no points of self-intersection, Lemma \ref{lem:closed} and Figure \ref{fig:x2plane}.
+No terminal critical vertex of a $y^+$-stick in $x$-level 2 lies above another $y^+$-stick, i.e. the $y$-value of any $y$-stick's terminal critical vertex is greater than all $y$-values of each sequential $y$-sticks in $x$-level 2.

+In fact, the terminal vertices of the $y^+$-sticks, which are also initial vertices of the $z^-$-sticks, are collinear.
+If the initial or terminal vertices of a collection of sticks of the same type is collinear, then the collection of sticks is coplanar.

-We will first show that, excluding the final $y^-$- and final $z^-$-stick, each stick type is coplanar.
-This was verified for the remaining $y^-$- and $z^-$-sticks in pursuit of proving our closed curve had no double points, Figure \ref{fig:x2plane}.
-We will use an analogous method to show coplanarity of the remaining stick types; we will use the collinearity of critical vertices.
+We will use an analogous method to show the coplanarity of the remaining stick types; we will use the collinearity of critical vertices.
 The convex hull of each stick type will then be used as a face of the polyhedron.